echarrod/ai-training/README.md

 1. Using the following link, fill out your name and email address: https://invite.slack.gobridge.org
 1. Check your email, and follow the link to the slack application.
 1. Join the training channel by clicking on this link: https://gophers.slack.com/messages/training/
-1. Click the “Join Channel” button at the bottom of the screen.
+1. Click the "Join Channel" button at the bottom of the screen.

 ---